Use the filters below to refine your search...

 The Practice Certificate in Independent and Supplementary Prescribing course prepares eligible experienced registered healthcare practitioners to become independent and/or supplementary prescribers in order to deliver high quality, innovative and cost-effective care to patients in a wide range of healthcare settings.

-This course has been developed to complement pre-hospital paramedic/nursing care qualifications and experience, and provide the opportunity to build upon existing FdSc and DipHe Higher Education academic awards.
+This course has been developed to complement pre-hospital paramedic/nursing care qualifications and experience, and provide the opportunity for registered paramedics or nurses to build upon existing FdSc and DipHe qualifications to achieve a BSc (Hons) degree.

 This module is specifically designed to meet the needs of international nurses undertaking the BSc (Hons) Nursing coming mainly from outside the EU.
 It therefore recognises the particular needs regarding cultural, educational and professional acclimatisation.
 It will sensitively address students’ individual needs in relation to their previous professional and educational experience; build on and value these.